oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 We could of course change the value of the minimumChange by modifying our code, but that's overkill, we could also put the minimum change value into a configuration file, but what if we want to modify the minimum change dynamically via a remote call.

-Simple !
+Simple!
 We just create a new resource with REST endpoints to handle this.

 - Navigate to the folder **resources**
 - Open the file **ConfigurationResource.java**